HiPerCoRe/KTT/documentation/ktt_api.md

 * `size_t addArgument(const T value)`:
 Adds new scalar argument to kernel.
 All scalar arguments are read-only.
 Currently supported data types are double, float, int and short.
 Returns id assigned to argument by tuner.

+* `void enableArgumentPrinting(const std::vector<size_t> argumentIds, const std::string& filePath, const ArgumentPrintCondition& argumentPrintCondition)`:
+Enables printing of specified output arguments to specified file.
+It is possible to specify to only print result arguments for kernel configurations that did not successfully pass the validation.
+It is not recommended to use this method for very large arguments.

 Kernel tuning methods
 ---------------------